saidvandeklundert/batfish/README.md

 ### Filtering and selecting values of interest

 To use the data Batfish has on offer effectively, you need to be able to filter it to find the things that are relevant to your network.
 Pandas has put a lot of developer ergonomics in place to sift through and filter data.
-Here are some examples I ran on a dataframe obtained using `df = bf.q.interfaceProperties().answer().frame()`:
+All of these examples were run against the dataframe obtained using `df = bf.q.interfaceProperties().answer().frame()`.

 ```
 # display rows where the MTU is 1500: